 Where Can You Stay With Your DVC Points?

-As a DVC member, you’ll get a share in one of the Disney resorts.
+You’ll get a share in one of the Disney resorts as a DVC member.
 However, there is no obligation to travel to this resort.
 You can use your points to book a stay at any Disney resort, such as the Riviera Resort in Florida or the Aulani Resort in Hawaii.

 Overall, there are 163 destinations you can book with your points.
 These destinations include 25 different resorts, hotels, villas, and more.
 You can also transfer your DVC points to reservation points and book a trip on a Disney cruise line!